kubedb/docs/docs/guides/mongodb/autoscaler/compute/overview.md

 5. `KubeDB` Autoscaler operator watches the `MongoDBAutoscaler` CRO.

-6. `KubeDB` Autoscaler operator creates required number of Vertical Pod Autoscaler [VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#intro) for different components of the database, as specified in the `mongodbautoscaler` CRO.
+6. `KubeDB` Autoscaler operator generates recommendation using the modified version of kubernetes [official recommender](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler/pkg/recommender) for different components of the database, as specified in the `MongoDBAutoscaler` CRO.

-7. Then `KubeDB` Autoscaler operator continuously watches the VPA objects for recommendation.

-8. If the VPA generated recommendation doesn't match the current resources of the database, then `KubeDB` Autoscaler operator creates a `MongoDBOpsRequest` CRO to scale the database to match the recommendation provided by the VPA object.
+7. If the generated recommendation doesn't match the current resources of the database, then `KubeDB` Autoscaler operator creates a `MongoDBOpsRequest` CRO to scale the database to match the recommendation generated.

-9. `KubeDB` Enterprise operator watches the `MongoDBOpsRequest` CRO.
+8. `KubeDB` Ops-manager operator watches the `MongoDBOpsRequest` CRO.

-10. Then the `KubeDB` Enterprise operator will scale the database component vertically as specified on the `MongoDBOpsRequest` CRO.
+9. Then the `KubeDB` Ops-manager operator will scale the database component vertically as specified on the `MongoDBOpsRequest` CRO.

 In the next docs, we are going to show a step by step guide on Autoscaling of various MongoDB database components using `MongoDBAutoscaler` CRD.